On proper splinters in positive characteristic: -equivalence, -equivalence, and -equivalence

 Combined with \cref{prop:d_equiv_implies_o_equiv}, we obtain a partial answer to the question, whether the splinter property for smooth projective schemes over a field is stable under derived equivalence\,:

-\begin{corollary}[Theorem~\ref{thm:D-splinter}] Let $X$ and $Y$ be smooth projective varieties over a field of positive characteristic.
+\begin{corollary}[Theorem~\ref{thm:D-splinter}] Let $X$ and $Y$ be normal Gorenstein projective varieties over a field of positive characteristic.
 Assume that $-K_X$ is big.
-If $X$ and $Y$ are $D$-equivalent, then $X$ is a splinter if and only if $Y$ is a splinter. \end{corollary} \begin{proof} Recall from Bhatt~\cite[Thm.~1.4]{bhatt_derived_splinters_in_positive_characteristic} that a Noetherian scheme of positive characteristic is a splinter if and only if it is a derived splinter.
-By \cref{prop:d_equiv_implies_o_equiv}, $X$ and $Y$ are $\mcO$-equivalent, thus the statement follows from \cref{cor:splinters-O-eq}. \end{proof}
+If $X$ and $Y$ are $D$-equivalent, then $X$ is a splinter if and only if $Y$ is a splinter. \end{corollary} \begin{proof} Under the assumption that $-K_X$ is big, we have from \cref{prop:d_equiv_implies_o_equiv} that $X$ and $Y$ are $\mcO$-equivalent.
+Assume now that $X$ and $Y$ are $\mcO$-equivalent and that $X$ is a splinter.
+Recall from \cref{prop:bhatt_normal_CM} that a splinter is normal pseudo-rational, and from \cref{prop:canonical_pseudorational_Gorenstein} that a normal Gorenstein pseudo-rational variety has canonical singularities.
+Therefore $X$ and $Y$ are strongly $\mcO$-equivalent by \cref{prop:K_equvialence-eqivalence_implies_small_birational_map}\labelcref{item:one_canonical_proper} and \cref{prop:K-O-eq}.
+We may now conclude with \cref{cor:splinters-O-eq} that $Y$ is a splinter by using the fact due to Bhatt~\cite[Thm.~1.4]{bhatt_derived_splinters_in_positive_characteristic} that a Noetherian scheme of positive characteristic is a splinter if and only if it is a derived splinter. \end{proof}